IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 4.  **Set up environment variables:**
     ```bash
     cp .env.example .env
-    # Edit .env with your Strapi API URL, tokens, and other credentials
+    # Edit .env with your Payload API URL, tokens, and other credentials
     ```

 5.  **Run the development server:**